Within Gloucestershire we take the welfare of our coaches, players and volunteers extremely seriously.

 Jim Donaldson or 01179 600213 or 07771 502 274.

 In 2014 the ECB brought in the opportunity for all existing coaches who had attended the Safeguarding and Protecting Children Course to now re-qualify through an online course.
 This is available now, however, Welfare Officers must continue to attend the 3 hour face to face workshop.

-To book on to one of the courses then please click the URL in the right hand column or if you have any questions or are having problems with booking on please email the GCB administration officer Theresa Ellison.
+If you have any questions or are having problems with booking on please email the GCB administration officer Theresa Ellison.